maciekbanas/shinyphaser/docs/reference/Group.md

-# Phaser Groups
+# Group

 Create and manage groups of sprites in the Phaser scene.
+Created with PhaserGame\$add_group() method.

 ## Methods